-Get into some amazing school holiday activities on the South Coast of New South Wales this winter.
-This spectacular coastline is a world away from the big cities and a special location that offers a whole range of winter school holiday activities.
+Get into some amazing school holiday activities on the South Coast of New South Wales this September.
+This spectacular coastline is a world away from the big cities and a special location that offers a whole range of spring school holiday activities.

 Fun things to do for the South Coast school holidays

 We have broken our list of South Coast school holiday activities into these sections to help you: